mawaji1/Loop/FEATURES.md

 ## Automated Time change on pump

 -  If the difference is more than a few seconds, synchronize time.

+## Recommend Bolus based on Carbs if no glucose is available

+-  Implemented and working.
+Use at your own risk.
+Won't trigger an automated Bolus.

+## Bluetooth restart

+-  Triggered if either Glucose or Rileylink is missing.
+Not super reliable.

 # Additional Features for consideration